 There are also Crested Lark, Serin, Hoopoe, Golden Oriole, Bee-eater and Syrian Woodpecker, the latter often in villages and orchards.
 Our third 'gasthaus' is in the Neusiedlersee-Seewinkel region.

-Day 7: Tuesday 20 June
+Day 7: Tues 16 June - Departure

-WHEN IN VIENNA ….
+WHILE IN VIENNA ….

 Use your ‘Vienna Card’ to travel on the trams, subway and buses, enjoy the extensive shopping opportunities, and visit one of the famous Viennese coffee houses, which offer a wide variety of coffees, pastries, and pies and cakes.
 Look out especially for Bundt cake and Sachertorte!